ferhattufekci/ferhattufekci/README.md

 <p align="left">- ⚡ I share my experiences in my business life and learning processes on <a href="https://medium.com/@ferhattufekci"> my Medium page</a> and here.</p></br>

 <h3 align="center">🔍 More Information</h3></br>
-<p align="left">The opportunity to solve a common problem experienced by everyone with a computer in your room shaped my education and business life. </br></br>I have completed my high school, associate, and undergraduate education in computer science programs with outstanding grades.
-I have gained <b><i>over three years of experience</i></b> as a solution-focused, team-oriented software engineer, <b><i>participating in all phases of the software development lifecycle (SDLC)</i> </b>.
-I am proficient in analyzing and coding efficient, well-researched, budget-friendly, and responsive solutions. </br></br>I have experience onto from small to large-scale softwares, multiple areas like highly available, auto-scalable enterprise solutions, and web applications.
-I have taken on <b><i>systems engineering</i></b> and <b><i>test engineering</i></b> tasks in parallel with my <b><i>software engineering</i></b> responsibilities in <b><i>defense industry companies</b></i>.
+<p align="left">The opportunity to solve a common problem experienced by everyone with a computer in your room shaped my education and business life.

+I have completed my high school, associate, and undergraduate education in computer science programs with outstanding grades.

+Since my high school education, I have gained experience by working in different roles such as software engineer, system engineer (business analyst), and test engineer in a solution-oriented, collaborative manner in all steps of the SDLC.
+I have experience onto from small to large-scale softwares, multiple areas like highly available, auto-scalable enterprise solutions, and web applications.

 With my requirements analysis and requirements management skills, I ensured the production of the right software that would solve people's problems.
-On the other hand, with my Test Engineering skills, I ensured the production of quality, useful software.
-With my coding skills, I automated regression tests in manual tests, reducing testing effort and human errors.</br></br> I am a supportive and enthusiastic team player dedicated to streamlining processes and efficiently resolving project issues.
+With my Test Engineering skills, I ensured the production of quality, useful software.
+On the other hand, with my coding skills, I improved the interface and functional requirements.
+I also automated regression tests in manual tests, reducing testing effort and human errors.

+I am currently continuing my career as a system engineer (business analyst), and test engineer.
+I am a supportive and enthusiastic team player dedicated to streamlining processes and efficiently resolving project issues.
 I have a high level of personal morals and integrity.
 I am goal-oriented, self-motivated, and committed to the successful outcome of the project.
 I am willing to work hard and have a great desire to learn.</p>

 ###